The Dalles, Oregon

 Columbia Gorge Visitor's Association

 The name The Dalles is derived from the French word dalle, meaning flagstone, and was applied to the narrows of the Columbia River, above the present city of The Dalles, by French-Canadian employees of the fur companies.
 Among other things, dalle meant a stone used to flag gutters, and the peculiar basalt formation along the narrows doubtless suggested gutters.
 The word dalles signified, to the voyageurs, the river rapids flowing swiftly through a narrow channel over flat, basaltic rocks.
 The name is common in America.
 Well-known dalles are those of the Saint Louis, Saint Croix, Wisconsin, and Columbia rivers.
 The best-known dalles were those of the Columbia.
-The name is not derived from the French 'dale' meaning trough.
+The name is not derived from the French dale meaning trough.
 As far as the compiler knows the first use of the name Dalles in Oregon is in Franchere's Narrative, on Apr.
 12, 1814, where it is used to describe the Long Narrows.
 Jon Work, in his journal of 1825, speaks of Dalls.
 The name La Grande Dalle de la Columbia became established.
-The original name of the community was Dalles City, but for many years the style in universal use has been The Dalles, this style being adopted not only for historical and sentimental reasons but also to avoid duplication with Dallas, Oregon in Polk County.
+The original name of the community was Dalles City, but for many years the style in universal use has been The Dalles, this style being adopted not only for historical and sentimental reasons but also to avoid duplication with Dallas, Polk County.
 On June 7, 1966, the name was changed by ordinance to the City of The Dalles to conform to current usage.
 The post office was established with the name Dalles on Nov.
 5, 1851, with William R. Gibson first postmaster.
 On Sept.
 3, 1853, the name was changed to Wascopum, and on Mar.
 22, 1860, it was changed to The Dalles.
 The narrows of the river were generally known as The Dalles of the Columbia, and this collective term described the geographic features from the Big Eddy on the west to Celilo Falls on the east.
 All these rapids were inudated in Mar.
 1957 when The Dalles Dam was completed, forming Lake Celilo.
 Just east of Big Eddy was Fivemile Rapids, formerly known as the Long Narrows, The Dalles, or The Great Dalles.
 Further east was Tenmile Rapids, formerly known as the Short Narrows, Little Narrows or Les Petites Dalles.
 For information about The Dalles of the Columbia, see OHQ, v.
 27, in the article by Henry J. Biddle entitled "Wishram."
 The neighborhood of Mill Creek at The Dalles was called Quenett by the Indians, which was a word for salmon trout.
 Lewis and Clark camped at the mouth of this stream on Oct.
 25, 26, and 27, 1805, and recorded the form Que-nett in their journals and maps.
 In Apr.
 1806 they named this place "Rockfort camp."
 Dr. William C. McKay, in an article in The Dalles Mountaineer, May 28, 1869, gives the Indian names of a great many places in the vicinity of The Dalles.
 Dr. McKay says that long before the white men came, the Indians called the locality of what is now the city of The Dalles Win-quatt, signifying a place encircled by rock cliffs.

 Fort Dalles was a regular military post used during various Indian disturbances from 1850 to 1866.
 It was situated on Mill Creek, in the west part of the community of The Dalles, and before it was abandoned, it had developed into a commodious post.
 Fort Lee was established at The Dalles in the fall of 1847 at the time of the Cayuse War, but it had nothing to do with Fort Dalles.
 In May of 1850 Colonel W.W.
 Loring, then stationed at Vancouver, sent two companies of the Mounted Rifles to The Dalles to establish a supply depot.
 Heitman, in the Historical Register, says the post was first called Camp Drum.
 This was apparently to commemorate Captain Simon Henry Drum, who was killed in the assault on the City of Mexico, Sept.
 13, 1847.
 For information about Fort Dalles, see Illustrated History of Central Oregon, pp. 102-105.
 The first buildings were of logs, but some of them burned, and the post was reconstructed in 1856-57, rather elaborately.
 A Captain Thomas Jordan had charge of the new construction.
 There is no record of any fortifications or defenses, either before or after the reconstruction.
 The reservation at first very large, was finally reduced to 640 acres, with the northeast corner at the mouth of Mill Creek.
 In 1905 the Old Fort Dalles Historical Society secured possession of the only remaining building, the Surgeon's quarters.
 This building is now used by the society as a museum and is visited by a great many people each year.
 It was built in 1858 and its design gives a good idea of Fort Dalles after the development of 1856-57.
 Priscilla Knuth has an interesting and detailed account of the fort and its buildings in Picturesque Frontier, the Army's Fort Dalles.